pingcap/docs-cn/upgrade-tidb-using-tiup.md

     4. Upgrade the cluster to v6.0 according to this document.
 - Support upgrading the versions of TiDB Binlog, TiCDC, TiFlash, and other components.
 - For detailed compatibility changes of different versions, see the [Release Notes](/releases/release-notes.md) of each version.
 Modify your cluster configuration according to the "Compatibility Changes" section of the corresponding release notes.
+- For clusters that upgrade from versions earlier than v5.3 to v5.3 or later versions, the default deployed Prometheus will upgrade from v2.8.1 to v2.27.1.
+Prometheus v2.27.1 provides more features and fixes a security issue.
+Compared with v2.8.1, alert time representation in v2.27.1 is changed.
+For more details, see [Prometheus commit](https://github.com/prometheus/prometheus/commit/7646cbca328278585be15fa615e22f2a50b47d06) for more details.

 ## Preparations